thisjustin123/cs-4756-final/GAMEPLAN.md

 ## Behavior Cloning

-We can run the BehaviorIDMClassic on the ego driver to obtain a list of state action pairs that we later use for behavior cloning.
+We can run the BehaviorMobilRuleBased on the ego driver to obtain a list of state action pairs that we later use for behavior cloning.
+It performs well; better than BehaviorLaneChangeRuleBased which seems to just cause collisions.

 It is important to use the same observer (state representation) and action representation (2-dim), as well as the same environment.
 These things are all configurable, so it is important to match the same ones.